Daniel-Fuerst/RC-Circuit-U_I/README.md

 # RC Circuit visualisation
 - This program graphically visualizes an R*C switching circuit
-- DISCLAIMER: This program has not yet been checked for correctness
+- This program has been tested by a professional, it is working as intended!
-- requirements.txt are yet to come